ajdemarco95/midi-phrase-analyzer/README.md

 3. It examines the pitch sequence of notes to detect melodic patterns
 4. It compares measures to identify repeated sections
 5. It maps the patterns to letter notation (A, B, C, etc.) to visualize the musical form
+6. It generates charts and visualizations to help understand the patterns

 ## Requirements

 - Python 3.6+
 - mido 1.2.10+
+- matplotlib (for visualization features)

 ## License